keyshown/en-525-615-82-lab3/docs/Lab_3.md

 This lab is worth 40 points.
 Make sure to include the bold questions and your answers to those questions in your report.

+> *NOTE:  This is the first time this particular lab has been used.
+Please send any errors to the instructor immediately so the text can be corrected.
+Thanks*

 ## Introduction
 You have been working with the **STM32CubeIDE** editor and debuggers.
 All of this has been emulated through QEMU.
 Unfortunately, if you check the the xPack website, you'll see that the STM32WB55 board, which is the board that was shipped to you, is not supported.